-Join us for a morning to see our continuous provision in action in Reception and Year 1 and speak to our outstanding practitioners about how they make it work.
+Join us for a morning to see our continuous provision in action in Reception, Year 1 and Year 2 and speak to our outstanding practitioners about how they make it work.

-Research and our school experience tells us that young children learn best through play and exploration, this is why we have built on the outstanding Early Years practice found in our Reception class to provide children with independent learning in Year 1.
+Research and our school experience tells us that young children learn best through play and exploration, this is why we have built on the outstanding Early Years practice found in our Reception class to provide children with independent learning throughout KS1.
 We have found our approach gives the children time to think and explore, and to be fully engaged in their learning all day long.

 Benefits of attending